billy-bartlett/Pewlett-Hackard-Analysis/README.md

 ![picture alt](https://github.com/billy-bartlett/Pewlett-Hackard-Analysis/blob/main/Resources/Mentorship_program_table%20.png)

 One last thing I wanted to analyze was the number of employees that may be well suited for mentorship by senior employees.
-I decided employees who have been in their current position for 3 years or less would provide a good pool of candidates who may benefit from mentoring.
-To identify this pool, I created a view table that held all employees that fit my parameter.
+I determined employees who have been in their current position for 3 years or less would provide a good pool of candidates who may benefit from mentoring.
+To identify this pool, I created a view table that held all employees that fit this parameter.
 I then created a query to return these individuals in a table and set the "from_date" to descending order.
 Ordering the table this way allows us to see the employees who have been in their positions the least amount of time at the top of the table.
+These employees should be prioritized for mentorship efforts.

 ![picture alt](https://github.com/billy-bartlett/Pewlett-Hackard-Analysis/blob/main/Resources/Employees_eligible_for_mentorship.png)

 ![picture alt](https://github.com/billy-bartlett/Pewlett-Hackard-Analysis/blob/main/Resources/Employees_eligible_for_mentorship_table.png)